Services available at: Lister Hospital

 Services for adults

-New QEII – A 24/7 Urgent Care Centre that treats adults with minor injuries and illnesses, 24-hours a day, every day of the week.
+New QEII – Our Urgent Care Centre treats minor injuries and illnesses.
+The centre is open between 8am and 10pm.
 No appointment is necessary.

 Lister – Full A&E / emergency department service, 24 hours a day, every day of the week